Mid Cornwall · PL26

 Why Roche is its own job.

 Conservation Area covers the village core.
 Roche Rock SSSI and listed chapel, plus surrounding clay pits, shape most planning conversations.
 For loft conversion specifically, parts of Roche sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Roche project as a PL26-area job first — not a generic Cornwall job with a postcode bolted on.
+So every Roche job runs as a PL26-specific piece of work — local policy, local fabric, local builders.
+Most of our loft conversion work in Roche lands on traditional cob and granite cottages, with detailing that has to nod to the wider Luxulyan streetscape.

 Planning note